Small time Chung-type LIL for L\'{e}vy processes: Main results

-Note that (\ref{eqn:sdquantityadstrengthend}) is almost the required estimate in (\ref{eqn:yetanothersdestimate}), except for the term $\eps |u_\eps|$, which may spoil the estimate.
-It is exactly condition (\ref{eqn:cond-esschervanishes}) that ensures that the term $\eps |u_\eps|$ can be neglected.\\ We stress that in some cases $\eps |u_\eps|$ does give an order that is larger than $t F(\eps)$ so that the function $b$ from (\ref{eqn:quantitythebee}) is not the right norming function.
+We stress that in some cases $\eps|u_\eps|$ does give an order that is larger than $t F(\eps)$ so that the function $b$ from (\ref {eqn:quantitythebee}) is not the right norming function.
 This effect can be observed in some examples below.
 In particular, this happens for processes of bounded variation with non-zero drift.